Welcome to Volume 7 of Executed to Suppress His Message.

 The end of all things is near; therefore, be of sound judgment and sober spirit for the purpose of prayer (I Peter 4:7).

-Both John and Peter wrote how they were living in the last (end) times.
-Then John explained how these same “last times” — which occurred almost 2,000 years ago — were the specific times when end-time “antichrists” were appearing.
+Both John and Peter wrote that they were living in the last or end times.
+And John explained how these same end times — which occurred almost 2,000 years ago — were the specific times when end-time antichrists would start appearing.

 You too be patient; strengthen your hearts, for the coming of the Lord is near.
 Do not complain, brethren, against one another, so that you yourselves may not be judged; behold, the Judge is standing right at the door (James 5:8-9).

-And finally in the Book of Revelation, the apostle John shared the following:
+And finally in the Book of Revelation, the apostle John shared this:

 The Revelation of Jesus Christ, which God gave Him to show to His bond-servants, the things which must soon take place; and He sent and communicated it by His angel to His bond-servant John, who testified to the word of God and to the testimony of Jesus Christ, even to all that he saw.
 Blessed is he who reads and those who hear the words of the prophecy, and heed the things which are written in it; for the time is near (Revelation 1:1-3).